WaLoVayu/POCOX3Pro-Linux-Guides/distros/archlinux.md

 If you see ```Possible missing firmware``` or ```/dev/disk/by-partlabel/linux doesn't exist``` or ```cannot check for zstd compression support``` or ```root device does not exist```  They are safe to ignore.

 Now we are basically done!
-We have successfully built our Ubuntu system with its kernel and userspace, But always remember; The kernel cant boot itself, So now we will set up a UEFI or a bootloader that will allow us to boot our system, and android.
+We have successfully built our Arch Linux system with its kernel and userspace, But always remember; The kernel cant boot itself, So now we will set up a UEFI or a bootloader that will allow us to boot our system, and android.

 ## [Next step: Setting up dualboot](/guides/dualboot.md)